Graycemuthui/Football-Standings/README.md

-### Rick and Morty
+### Football Standings

-- This is a Microverse project that entails a list of characters from the TV show Rick and Morty.
+- This is a Microverse project that entails a list of football standings.

 ## Built With